 You really think he just bought all that stock without shorting prior to the offering?
 Gimme a break.
 If you really think that then I don’t know what else to say to you at this point.
 If you actually believe he just bought all those shares without hedging his bet, I’m going to take a wild guess about something: you probably haven’t been following financial news lately.
 If you showed this to the average Wall Street veteran, or even most financial journalists these days, they wouldn’t be surprised at all.
 One Barclays employee pretty much sums up the state of our financial markets in one short sentence.

-Read this if you would like to get caught up on your market scandal history, but I must warn you first: it is very long.
+If you would like to get caught up on your market scandal history, click here, but I must warn you: it is very long.
 Nobody that is sane can thoroughly read through that link and not think something is very wrong here.

 Are you still skeptical?
 Okay, I’ll do one more, but after that it’s up to you.
 You should know what to look for at this point.

-The chart pattern almost looks comical doesn’t it?
-It might look so outrageous that you begin to experience what is known as cognitive dissonance, an unfortunate symptom experienced by most victims of these daily Wall Street penny stock scams, so make sure you lean in close and carefully look at the prices on that chart.
+That chart pattern almost looks absurd doesn’t it?
+It might look so outrageous that you begin to experience what is known as cognitive dissonance, an unfortunate symptom exhibited by most victims of these daily Wall Street penny stock scams, so make sure you lean in close and carefully look at the prices on that chart.
 Do you see the range?
-It went as high as $17 only to suddenly crash down to $3.56, and this happened out of nowhere while hundreds of people were trading this stock.
-If you were one of the unfortunate victims of this abrupt “change” to the share price, it would have seemed like one minute everything was fine, then the next you are suddenly down 70%.
+It went as high as $17 only to suddenly crash all the way down to $3.56, and this happened spontaneously while hundreds of people were trading this stock.
+If you were one of the unfortunate victims of this abrupt “change” to the share price, it would have seemed like one minute everything was fine, then the next you were suddenly down 70%.
 If that doesn’t strike you as a form of theft, then I don’t know what does.

 **Just wait until I show you what happens at the end of this article.
 I’m certain that once you finish this last section you will be convinced, but let’s get back to the story.**